perezsergioace/survey-form-freecodecamp/README.md

 **User Story** #15 Inside the form element, I am presented with a `textarea` at the end for additional comments.

 **User Story** #16 Inside the form element, I am presented with a button with `id="submit"` to submit all my inputs.

+### You can build your project by forking this CodePen pen.
+Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js